a2o/snoopy/README.md

 #### 5.4.4 For multilib systems with LD_PRELOAD_* environmental variables

-On systems that support LD_PRELOAD_32 and LD_PRELOAD_64  you  can  use those variables to force loading of snoopy.
+On systems that support LD_PRELOAD_32 and LD_PRELOAD_64  you  can  use those variables to force loading of Snoopy.
 If you with to  enable  it system-wide, ensure that correct values are held  by  those  variables at boot time.
 Consult section  4.a  of  this  README  on  how  to  set environmental variables.
 Setting them at boot time is usually  distro-